 Rus Scandinavian viking snake brooch

-Viking Age serpent brooch with pin and back catchplate: complete.
+(Late) Viking Age serpent brooch with pin and back catchplate: complete.
 54 mm length from top of the pin to the tip of the snake's nose.
 40 mm broadth.
 18.96 grams.
 A large bronze brooch with the snake’s tail curling around the neck, cast grooves around the round body, and a clear face on the mounting area of the pin, maybe representing an owl, which fastens in the back of the brooch.
 See for comparison with the owl detail on a sword chape, also from the Ukrain (link attached).
 Alternatively I suggest a romanesque like face half man half animal.

 On the same time I aquired the snake brooch, a similar type snake brooch was on sale on Ebay, found in Belarus, near the Dnieper river.

 That example has a few tiny differencies though.
 The head of the snake's decoration is less abraised, the pin of the brooch is differently attached and lacks the decoration on top of the pin; the overall look of the brooch is of a less well preserved example.
 Though comparison material is limited, the distribution area of these specific kind of brooch can be addressed as today 'Russia' wich encourages me to determine this type of brooch as Rus-Scandinavian.
 'Made in Russia under the influence of Scandinavia in a transverse style catching up with romanesque style elements' as the depiction of the face on the pin shows.
 Of course, these are present day determinations, like Anglo-Scandinavian is.